ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 A malicious coalition of Clients might attempt to pollute an Aggregator's long-term storage by uploading reports for many (thousands or perhaps millions) of distinct tasks.
-While this does not direclty impact tasks used by honest Clients, it does present a Denial-of-Service risk for the Aggregators themselves.
+While this does not directly impact tasks used by honest Clients, it does present a Denial-of-Service risk for the Aggregators themselves.